mryap/csortb/README.md

 # Next Iteration

+- [ ] To create functions that return data in a tidy format,
+- [ ] Allowing users to easily visualize output using plain-vanilla ggplots.
 - [ ] To be able to pull out data by typing `Property Type`, `Location`, `Number of Bedrooms`, `Year`
 - [ ] Getting this R package on Comprehensive R Archive Network (CRAN), the main repository for R packages (it like getting nominate for Oscar)